AminTaheri23/DeepLearnig-Notes-AndrewNg-Course/Deep Learning Specialization Courses 3,4,5.md

 - object detection : often more than 1 object

-bounding box = bx , by = middle of object , bn , bw = height and width
+bounding box = bx , by = middle of object , bh , bw = height and width

 y = (pc = is there an object? , bx,by,bh,bw, c1,c2,c3  = classes)